Different Types of Paper, Card & Lightweight Materials

 Graphic Symbols and Charts

 Design and Technology students are often required to produce and interpret data in graphic forms, such as diagrams, flow charts and so on.
-They are also required to understand a range of common graphic symbols.
-Barcodes [produce and/or interpret data (e.g. diagrams, flow charts, graphs, experimental and test results)- IG] [produce line, pie, bar and … Read more
+They are also required to understand a range of common graphic symbols, including safety symbols used in a workshop.
+Symbols Barcodes show an understanding of the range and purpose of standardised signs … Read more

 Understanding Parts and Assembly Drawings: a guide for students